 The United States is a liberal democracy with a federal political structure comprising 50 states and the District of Columbia.
-The federal government is characterised by a separation of the powers of the executive from the legislative and judicial functions.
+The federal government is characterised by a separation of powers between the executive, the legislative and the judiciary.
 The constituent states have significant powers of self-government.

-The legislature, known as the Congress, consists of the 100-member Senate and the 435-member House of Representatives.
-Senators are elected on a state basis and serve six year terms.
-Each state is represented by two Senators.
-Representatives are elected from single-member constituencies and serve two year terms.
-Congress has sole powers to make US federal legislation and appropriate financial outlays, and operates through a system of committees.
-Legislation must be approved by both chambers to become law.
-The President can veto legislation, but can be overridden by two-thirds majorities in both chambers.
+The legislature, known as the Congress, consists of 535 voting members divided between two chambers: the 100-member Senate and the 435-member House of Representatives.
+Each state is represented by two Senators who serve six-year terms.
+Representatives in the House are elected from single-member constituencies and serve two-year terms.
+Additionally, in the House of Representatives there are five non-voting delegates who represent a US territory (American Samoa, Guam, Northern Mariana Islands, US Virgin Islands) and the District of Columbia, as well as one non-voting Resident Commissioner representing Puerto Rico.
+Congress has sole powers to appropriate financial outlays, and operates through a committee system.
+Legislation must be approved by a majority in both chambers, then signed by the President, to become law.
+The President can veto legislation, but a veto can be overridden by a two-thirds majority in each chamber.

-The Supreme Court is the highest judiciary body in the United States and leads the judicial branch of the US federal government.
-It consists of the Chief Justice of the United States and a number of Associate Justices decided by Congress.
-There are currently eight Associate Justices on the Supreme Court.
-The Justices are nominated by the President and confirmed by the Senate.
-The Court is the highest tribunal in the nation for all matters arising under the Constitution and the laws of the United States.
-It has the authority to invalidate legislation or executive actions which it deems to conflict with the Constitution.
+The Supreme Court is the highest judiciary body in the United States and leads the judicial branch of the federal government.
+It consists of the Chief Justice of the United States and eight Associate Justices.
+There is no term limit for justices, who serve after nomination by the President and confirmation in the Senate.
+The Court is the highest tribunal in the nation for the laws of the United States and all matters arising under the Constitution.
+It has the authority to invalidate legislation or executive actions which it deems to be unconstitutional.

 The United States has two broad party coalitions, the Democratic Party and the Republican Party.
 The Democratic Party evolved from the party of Thomas Jefferson in the late 1700s.
 The Republican Party was formed by a coalition opposed to slavery led by Abraham Lincoln in the 1850s.
-Both parties embrace a wide variety of views and have supporters across the community.
+Today, both parties encompass a variety of views.

-Congressional and gubernatorial elections took place on 6 November 2012.
-All 435 United States House of Representatives seats and 33 of the 100 United States Senate seats were contested, as well as 13 state governorships.
-The 113th US Congress was sworn in on 3 January 2013.
-The Republican Party retained the balance of power in the Congress, with John Boehner (Republican-Ohio) the current Speaker of the House of Representatives.
-The Democratic Party retained control of the Senate and Senator Harry Reid (Democrat-Nevada) continues to serve as Senate Majority Leader.
-The next Congressional and gubernatorial elections will be held on 4 November 2014, with Presidential elections to be held in November 2016.
+The most recent congressional and gubernatorial elections took place on 6 November 2018.
+All 435 seats in the House of Representatives and 35 of the 100 Senate seats were contested, as well as 39 state and territorial governorships.
+The 116th US Congress was sworn in on 3 January 2019.
+The Democratic Party regained a majority in the House of Representatives and the Republican Party retained their majority in the Senate.
+The next congressional elections will be held on 3 November 2020.

 Bilateral relations overview

-Australia and the United States established bilateral diplomatic relations on 8 January 1940.
-Following the establishment of Australian and United States Legations in March and July 1940 respectively, the White House announced the elevation of the Legations to embassy status on 9 July 1946.
-Australia's first Ambassador to the United States, Norman J. O. Makin, presented his credentials to the US Government on 11 September 1946.
+Australia and the United States established diplomatic relations on 8 January 1940.
+Following the establishment of Australian and US Legations in March and July 1940 respectively, the White House announced the elevation of the Legations to Embassy status on 9 July 1946.
+Australia's first Ambassador to the United States, Norman J O Makin, presented his credentials to the US Government on 11 September 1946.
 The first US Ambassador to Australia, Robert Butler, presented his credentials on 25 September 1946.